debugged/workshops/docker-compose/README.md

 docker-compose -f ./docker-compose.yaml -f ./docker-compose.dev.yaml up --build

 ## Start production
-docker-compose -f ./docker-compose.yaml
+docker-compose -f ./docker-compose.yaml up

 # Presentation

-The presentation was no presentation for this workshop
+There was no presentation for this workshop